Woman in her 50s smiling outdoors during menopause transition.

 Your New Beginning

 This is your reminder: you’re not losing anything.
 You’re transforming.
-Whether you start with adding more protein to your breakfast, scheduling two strength training sessions this week, or simply giving yourself permission to rest more every small step matters.
+Whether you start with adding more protein to your breakfast, scheduling two strength training sessions this week, or simply permitting yourself to rest more, every small step matters.
 Please consult with your healthcare provider to create a personalized plan that addresses your specific needs and health history.

 Leave a Comment